feifangit/MongoDB-GridFS-test/README.md

 #### Drawbacks of GridFS
  - bad performance
+ - can not resume downloading after pause or break

 #### When should I use MongoDB GridFS
 There are rare use cases I can imagine, especially in a performance sensitive system.
 But I may taste it in some prototype projects.